vengaar/ansible-ws/README.md

                 * SSHAgentAdd
                 * SSHAgentKill
         * Other
-            * demo, to have basic data for a dropdown
+            * demo, to have basic data for demo
             * grapher, wapper on ansible-inventory-grapher
-    * sw2 querie have options:
+    * All sw2 queries have options:
         * debug=true, to have more details on output
         * help=true, to have self documentation and examples
+    * Only for sw2 using cache
         * cache={cache_action}, with cache_action in ['bypass', 'refresh']
-            * Only for sw2 using cache
+        * cache_ttl={seconds}, when ttl used, to override cache_ttl defined in global configuration `/etc/ansible-ws/ansible-ws.yml`

 # Setup